Doc-Electro/qbx_crypto/README.md

 ## Overview

-`qbx_crypto` is a modified version of the `qbx-crypto` resource for [QBOX-Core] This modification allows players to receive direct cash rewards from cryptosticks, providing an alternative reward structure within the game.
+`qbx_crypto` is a modified version of the `qb-crypto` resource for [QB-Core](https://github.com/qbcore-framework).
+This modification allows players to receive direct cash rewards from cryptosticks, providing an alternative reward structure within the game.

 ## Installation